Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: Implementation details

 Unless noted otherwise, all experiments in the main paper follow these default hyperparameters:

 \begin{itemize} \item \textbf{Training.} 100 epochs, batch size 32, AdamW with learning rate $10^{-3}$ and weight decay $10^{-2}$. \item \textbf{Pooling.} Log-sum-exp pooling with fixed temperature $\tau = 1.0$.
 Although LSE permits tuning of sharpness, we kept $\tau$ constant for unbiased comparisons. \item \textbf{Regularization.} Both the $\ell_1$ penalty on classifier weights and the activation sparsity penalty are set to $10^{-3}$. \item \textbf{Architecture.} One Transformer layer with per-channel (diagonal) attention; classifier weights constrained to be nonnegative.
 As stated in Section \ref{sec:method}, the diagonal attention faces the trade-off: interpretability through concept isolation versus representational power.
-Thus, depth (stacking of more than one per-channel temporal block) mainly repeats the same constrained operation, yielding limited or no performance gains. \item \textbf{Data.} Window size of 16 frames per temporal unit.
+Thus, additional depth yields diminishing returns under strict concept isolation, motivating future work on selectively enabling cross-concept interactions. \item \textbf{Data.} Window size of 16 frames per temporal unit.
 For HMDB51 and Breakfast we report results on split \textit{s1}, for UCF101 on \textit{testlist01}, and for HMDB51 on \textit{split1}.
 Class weighting is applied to mitigate imbalance. \end{itemize}

-Dataset-specific deviations: for SSv2 and UCF101 we use learning rate $10^{-4}$, $\ell_1$ penalty $10^{-4}$, and sparsity penalty $10^{-4}$; for SSv2, the non-negativity constraint in AdamW is disabled.
+Dataset-specific deviations: for SSv2 and UCF101 we use learning rate $10^{-4}$, $\ell_1$ penalty $10^{-4}$, and sparsity penalty $10^{-4}$; for SSv2, the non-negativity constraint in AdamW is disabled and batch size 128.
 HMDB51 uses a shorter window size of 8.
 For Breakfast, the window size is increased to 32 to account for longer videos.

 All experiments were run with a random seed of 42 for reproducibility.
 Section~\ref{app:ablations} further analyzes the sensitivity to random seed choice.

 These values serve as the baseline configuration; modifications for ablation studies are detailed in Section~\ref{sec:ablation}.